What Are the Basic Speed Limit Rules in Utah?

 Contact a Salt Lake City Traffic Defense Attorney You Can Trust

-If you or a family member was arrested for a speeding offense, you should consider speaking with an experienced Utah traffic defense attorney today.
+If you or a family member was arrested for a speeding offense, you should consider speaking with an experienced Park City traffic defense attorney today.
 Overson Law, PLLC understands the stress of being involved in a criminal proceeding, and we are here for you in your time of need.
 Criminal defense attorney Darwin Overson possesses nearly two decades of legal experience and would be honored to use this knowledge to represent you.
 To schedule a free case evaluation, contact Overson Law, PLLC at (801) 758-2287, or contact us online.